LEAF: Navigating Concept Drift in Cellular Networks: Evaluation

 \subsection{End-to-End Comparison Across Mitigation Schemes}

-In this subsection, we compare LEAF's performance against different practical mitigation schemes, including the state-of-the-art approach presented in Section~\ref{subsec:naive_retrain}, \ie, na\"ive retraining.
-We evaluate how mitigation schemes behave across both effectiveness in sustaining model performance over time as well as their retraining cost, \ie, how many times they require a full model retrain.
-We present results for four models (one per model family) and the six target KPIs (Table~\ref{tab:target_KPIs}).

-We compare the average NRMSE over the duration of the dataset against two baselines: the na\"ive retraining scheme (see Section~\ref{subsec:naive_retrain}) that retrains the model every 30 or 90 days (we choose these two frequencies because they present the best performance versus retraining frequency); and triggered retraining, which only utilizes the drift detector information, \ie, retrain the model using the latest available data whenever drift is detected.
+In this subsection, we compare the average NRMSE over the duration of the dataset against two baselines: the na\"ive retraining scheme (see Section~\ref{subsec:naive_retrain}) that retrains the model every 30 or 90 days (we choose these two frequencies because they present the best performance versus retraining frequency); and triggered retraining, which only utilizes the drift detector information, \ie, retrain the model using the latest available data whenever drift is detected.
 For LEAF, we also control the number of feature groups used during the mitigation phase.
 We show results for one, three, and five feature groups as they are the best performing configurations.
 To keep the evaluation fair across methods, we use the same amount of data for each retrain operation, which also controls the amount of time needed for a single retrain across schemes.
-The mitigation effectiveness is compared against a static model (trained using 14 days of data before July 1st, 2018) for each target KPI.
+The mitigation effectiveness is compared against a static model (trained on 14 days of data before July 1st, 2018) for each target KPI.

-Figure~\ref{fig:e2e_tradeoff} shows the trade-off between $\Delta \overline{NRMSE}$ and the number of retrains required by each scheme using CatBoost across KPIs.
-Such trade-off is of particular because it provides insights not only on the performance of each mitigation scheme, but also on its applicability in practice in an operational network where each retrain operation might come at a cost.
+Figure~\ref{fig:e2e_tradeoff} shows the trade-off between $\Delta \overline{NRMSE}$ and the number of retrains required by each scheme using CatBoost across KPIs (we only show two as they present similar patterns, full evaluations are in Appendix~\ref{subsec:appedix_full_eval}).
+Such trade-off provides insights not only on the performance of each mitigation scheme, but also on its applicability in practice in an operational network where each retrain operation might come at a cost.
 Our goal is to find the scheme that achieves the best mitigation effectiveness first, while balancing the alternative goal of few retrains.
 As such, the bottom left of each subfigure represents the best option.